Top 13 Venture Capital Firms Investing in AgTech Startups

 Image of Yamaha Motor Ventures- Top VCs in AgTech

-As the corporate venture capital arm of Yamaha Motor, this firm invests in startups developing new solutions in robotics, food, and agricultural technology.
-They seek to partner with companies solving global challenges where Yamaha's expertise can provide strategic value.
+As the corporate venture capital arm of Yamaha Motor, this firm invests in startups transforming industries like robotics, food, and agriculture technology.
+Based in Silicon Valley, they look for ambitious founders with whom they can build long-term, collaborative partnerships.

 • Industries of focus: AgTech, Automotive, Food and Beverage, Transportation, Wellness